Lee-on-the-Solent: Places of interest

 The views out to sea from the seafront at Marine Parade are forever changing.
 From a vantage point on the grassy banks, it is possible to see shipping movements of large container ships and cruisers into Southampton and Portsmouth, sailing boats, ferries and of course the backdrop of the Isle of Wight.

 On the seafront on Marine Parade East is the club house of the Lee on the Solent Sailing Club (LOSSC).

 At the signal station, where the racing starts and finishes, is a smaller galley that can provide light snacks and soft drinks for the people involved in racing or training at the weekend.
 It is a RYA accredited Sailing School and is open to visitors and day sailors alike.
 Boats can be hired.

 On Marine Parade West main sea front stands the Commonwealth War Graves Commission's Lee-on-Solent Memorial.
 This was erected to commemorate the 1,926 men of the Fleet Air Arm who died in various parts of the world in World War II and have no known grave.

 Lee-on-the-Solent is the home to the Hovercraft Museum which houses the world's largest collection of rare hovercraft including some of the earliest and largest.
 It can be found on the main road along the seafront and hosts an open day every summer.
-From 2016 it is open every Saturday from 10 am to 4 pm.
+From 2024 it is open every Saturday and Sunday from 10 am to 4 pm.